Nate Czarnota, Trainer

 I live in Baltimore with my three dogs Marc, Czar, and Anja.
-I am a member of the International Association of Canine Professionals, an approved AKC Canine Good Citizen Evaluator, and certified in Dog First Aid from the American Red Cross.
+I am a member of the Verein Deutsch-Drahthaar Group North America, International Association of Canine Professionals, an approved AKC Canine Good Citizen Evaluator, and certified in Dog First Aid through the American Red Cross.
 I look forward to helping you build an ideal relationship with your dog and bringing out the best in them!

 Gretchen zwerlein, trainer

 Dogs have been a part of my life since I can remember.
 My first dog, a Brittany named Becky, was a gift from my parents for my 3rd birthday.
 From that point on I have always felt a connection with dogs.
 In my 20s I had a boxer named Tela who inspired me to learn more about canine behavior.
-Since her passing we have added three canine members to our family as well as many foster dogs who have ‘vacationed’ with us before finding their forever homes.
+Since her passing I have added three canine members to my family as well as many foster dogs who have ‘vacationed’ with me before finding their forever homes.

 Having the opportunity to work with and learn from other trainers near and far has given me a well-rounded perspective on training and behavior.
 My passion lies with puppies and helping clients to connect and communicate with their dog right from the start.
 The ability to take advantage of optimal learning opportunities during the critical developmental periods, before certain behaviors have a chance to manifest into problems, is priceless.